JEPQ Dividend: Yield, Schedule, and What to Expect

 Short answer

-JEPQ's approximate ~10.11% yield (as of mid-2026) makes it an income-oriented fund.
-It tracks Nasdaq-100 (active equity + options overlay) and passes through the dividends of its holdings, typically quarterly, minus a 0.35% expense ratio.
+JEPQ's approximate ~10.11% yield (as of mid-2026) makes it an income-oriented fund, about $1011 a year on a $10,000 position before tax.
+It tracks Nasdaq-100 (active equity + options overlay) and passes through the income its holdings generate, monthly, net of the 0.35% expense ratio.
 If income is your goal, JEPQ earns its place as a yield-paying core holding.
 If total return is the goal, the yield matters less than cost and what it holds.
-Yield is a recent snapshot, not a promise; verify the current figure with JPMorgan.
+Yield is a recent snapshot, not a promise; verify the current figure with J.P.
+Morgan Asset Management.

 How does the JEPQ dividend work?

-JEPQ holds the companies in Nasdaq-100 (active equity + options overlay), collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.35% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+JEPQ holds what is in Nasdaq-100 (active equity + options overlay), collects the income those holdings generate, and distributes it to shareholders monthly, net of its 0.35% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 Holds an actively selected slice of Nasdaq-100 stocks and sells call options against them, turning volatility into a high monthly distribution.
 The trade-off is capped upside in strong rallies.
 The headline yield is large but variable, and the fee is 0.35%.